MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/2-what-is-autoscale.md

 ## "Up" vs "Out"

-Autoscale only scales horizontally, which is an increase ("out") or decrease ("in") in the number of application instances.
-In contrast, vertical scaling is different.
+Autoscale only scales "Out" (horizontally), which is an increase ("out") or decrease ("in") in the number of application instances.
+In contrast, "Up" (vertical) scaling is different.
 It keeps the same number of application instances, but makes the application instances more ("up") or less ("down") powerful.

 :::image type="content" source="../media/outvsup.png" alt-text="scaleup vs scale out difference":::